Frequently Asked Questions

 The purpose of the post-offer medical evaluation/examination is to determine whether appointees are medically capable of performing the essential functions of the job they have accepted.
 If the examining physician determines an appointee has a physical or mental condition that limits his or her ability to perform the essential functions of the job, the appointee will have the right, in accordance with applicable law, to obtain independent medical opinions and discuss reasonable work accommodations.

-Currently, commuter services include the Clean Air Express and organized vanpools.
-Also, you can carpool with other employees from your city.
-We offer an alternative transportation incentive (two additional vacation days per year) for using any of the above means of alternate transportation at least 80% of the time.
+We have a Clean Commute Program, with a variety of ways to commute to your work location.
+We offer an alternative transportation incentive (two additional vacation days per year) for using any of the above means of alternate transportation at least 60% of the time.
 More information will be provided on the Clean Commute Program.

 The majority of County jobs do not require employees to be bilingual.
 Certain County jobs do require the ability to speak or speak, read, and write in Spanish or Hmong.
 The job bulletin will clearly state if we are recruiting bilingual applicants for a particular job.
 Depending on the use of your position, bilingual allowance is given.